NIRSpec Bright Object Time-Series Spectroscopy

 Only the NIRSpec subarray readout gain is appropriate for BOTS exposures since BOTS is restricted to subarray readout.
 The gain for subarray readout, which in addition to BOTS may also be used in fixed slit observations, will be approximately a factor of 1.43 higher than the full frame readout gain.
 This corresponds to an actual gain of ~1.4 e–/DN for NRS1 and ~1.5 e–/DN for NRS2.

-Table 3 lists the brightest magnitude (J band) that can be observed in BOTS mode without saturation for 3 stellar temperatures.
+Table 3 lists the brightest magnitude (J band) that can be observed in BOTS mode using the regular subarrays without saturation for 3 stellar temperatures.
 These values are intended solely for guidance and precise values should be calculated with the JWST Exposure Time Calculator (ETC).

 Table 3.
 Configurations and estimated brightness limits